-General Educational Development (classroom) - Cost of text and \$7.50 for GED test.
+General Educational Development (classroom) - \$7.50 for GED test.

 Human Resources Development - Free to those who are unemployed, have been notified of impending layoff, or meet eligibility requirements.

 Small Business Center Seminars - Small fee to cover course costs.

 Occupational Extension - (including Small Business Center classes) - Fees are determined by course length according to the following schedule.
 A fee for materials may be charged in addition to the registration fee.